-California is known for its stellar wine regions like Napa, Sonoma, Mendicino, the Central Coast, and Temecula.
-However, there is another much smaller but charming enclave with wineries in Tehachapi that not many people know about.
+California is known for its stellar wine regions, such as Napa, Sonoma, Mendicino, the Central Coast, and Temecula.
+However, many people do not know about a much smaller but charming enclave with wineries in Tehachapi.

 I only found out about it because my son, who is stationed at Edwards Air Force Base, lives there.
 It’s a quiet community dotted with Joshua trees and herds of mule deer who graze in the area.
 There are just a handful of wineries, but all are charming, and the wine, although not quite Napa-rated, is quite good.

 Tehachapi is nestled next to the Tehachapi Mountains in Kern County.
-It is between the San Joaquin Valley and the Mojave Desert at 3,970 feet elevation.
+At 3,970 feet, it is between the San Joaquin Valley and the Mojave Desert.
 The area is known for the Tehachapi Loop and the Pacific Crest Trail.
-It is also a popular location for fans of gliding.
+It is also a popular location for gliding fans.

-You will pass by huge wind turbines as you drive there from L.A. as well as some interesting small communities with residents living in shipping containers.
-Tehachapi is about 45 minutes away from Bakersfield and the Palmdale/Lancaster area.
+You will pass by huge wind turbines as you drive there from L.A.
+Tehachapi is 45 minutes from Bakersfield and the Palmdale/Lancaster area.

-You can see the California Correctional Institution off the main road which is a supermax prison located in town.
+The California Correctional Institution is off the main road.
+It is a supermax prison located near town.

-I’ve been there in the fall and winter and both times my son took us to four of its wineries.
-Tehachapi’s elevation makes it similar to vineyards in Argentina, parts of Italy, and the Spanish Canary Islands.
+I’ve been to Tehachapi several times and we enjoy going to its charming wineries.
+The wines do not rival Napa but the friendly relaxed atmosphere and generous pours make up for it.
+Tehachapi’s elevation is similar to Argentina, parts of Italy, and the Spanish Canary Islands.
 The soil is unique in that it contains Triassic granite.

 Dorner Family Vineyard

-Dorner Family Vineyard has a large open patio that is used during the warm months.
+Dorner Family Vineyard has a large open patio used during the warm months.
 Wine fans can enjoy food truck fare and music along with wine tastings.
 It’s a casual environment where you can bring your dog and all the kids.
-During the fall we devoured a plate of poke nachos which was divine.

-Inside is a fabulous gift shop which tempted me to buy everything in sight.
-The wine is tasty, but Tehachapi is more about its relaxing atmosphere.
-You don’t need a reservation to visit like you do in other California wine regions.
+Inside is a fabulous gift shop that tempted me to buy everything I saw.
+Unlike other California wine regions, you don’t need a reservation to visit.
 We enjoyed a smooth bottle of Syrah.

-It’s a family-owned vineyard that is a popular site for weddings and other events.
+It’s a family-owned vineyard that is a popular site for weddings and other events such as Cinco de Mayo and a German Christmas Market.

 Tehachapi Winery

 Tehachapi Winery is housed in a large warehouse.
-It looks like an industrial building from the outside but is charming inside with a large room that is perfect for holding events.
+The outside looks like an industrial building but it is inviting inside with a large room perfect for holding events.
 It also has a large barrel room.
 Some of the wine vats are visible in the tasting room.

 The winery has eighteen acres of vineyards and is the largest-producing establishment in the area.
 It is owned by Mike Chan, who recently partnered with Jason Carroll.
 Both work at the winery daily.